 - Configuring user registration in stores

-- Configuring permissions for store managers
+- Configuring e-commerce permissions

 Using the Custom registration form web part